The Definition of Margin for securities in reference to securities, the definition of margin includes three important terms

 Commodities positions are checked on a daily basis, and the account is adjusted to each profit or loss that occurred.
 Since the price of basic commodities changes, it is possible that the value of the commodities may decline to a point that the balance of the account descends below the required value for maintenance.
 In such a case, the broker may close some of the positions in the account.

-MEXEM uses real time margins in order to allow the investor to know and control the account level of risk.
-The margin system checks the required margin for the account every few seconds and takes new and existing positions under consideration, in order to prevent loses from the investor’s side as well as from the broker’s side, which allows IB to take such low commissions.
-One can check your required margins at any time from the Account Window on the trading platform.
+MEXEM uses real-time margins in order to allow the investor to know and control the account level of risk.
+The margin system checks the required margin for the account every few seconds and takes new and existing positions under consideration, in order to prevent loses from the investor’s side as well as from the broker’s side, which allows MEXEM to take such low commissions.
+You can check your required margins at any time from the Account Window on the trading platform.

 Universal Accounts